-Achieving this can only be made possible by forensic interrogation of every aspect of the competitive landscape: how the product sector is performing, sector brands, consumer targeting and most importantly the opportunities for growth rather than cannibalisation.
+Achieving this can only be made possible by forensic interrogation of every aspect of the competitive landscape: how the product sector is performing, sector brands, consumer targeting and most importantly the opportunities for true, innovative growth rather than existing product copying or cannibalisation.

-This process also aids development of an understanding of consumer needs, thinking and desires in relation to existing category brands and products and what they might look for in new market entrants.
+Th process also aids development of an understanding of consumer needs, thinking and desires in relation to existing category brands and products and what they might look for from new market entrants.

-And it can future-proof the investment in the brand by not only looking at the market sector today but by predicting how emerging trends will influence consumer behavior and how broader societal changes will impact on the relationship between consumers and brands.
+And it can future-proof the investment in the brand by not only looking at the market sector today, but by predicting how emerging trends will influence consumer behavior and how broader societal changes will impact on the relationship between consumers and the brand concept.

-There are a number of different research resources and techniques that can be used to create the foundation for the various stages of a brand creation programme.
+There are numerous research resources and techniques that can be used to create the foundation for the product and brand ideation and innovation programme.

 1. Macro Economics

-Understanding how the shape of our society is changing is key as we can build a picture of how changing lifestyles and aspirations will shape future consumer demand.
+Understanding how the shape of our society is changing is key so we can build a picture of how changing lifestyles and aspirations will shape future consumer demand.

 2. Desktop Research

 There are a number of large research businesses that evaluate an enormous range of product sectors and produce highly detailed reports often running into hundreds of pages.
-Typically these will detail the size of the product category, whether it is in growth or decline, gaps in the market, major brands, market share by retailer, purchasing consumers and an analysis of the future potential for the category.
+Typically these will detail the size of the product category, whether it is in growth or decline, gaps in the market, major brands, market share by retailer, consumer audiences, price mapping and an analysis of the future potential for the category.

 3. Consumer panels